percept-denigrate/timestrike/README.md

 ## Usage

-The library provides two functions: `length` to obtain the length of the key, and `key` to obtain its content.
+The library provides two functions: `get_length` to obtain the length of the key, and `get_key` to obtain its content.
+They only require the user to define the function that gives the processing time of a given string.

 ## Examples

 ```
 import socket
 import time
-from timestrike import *
+from timestrike import get_length, get_key

 def measure_time(message):
     with socket.socket(socket.AF_INET, socket.SOCK_STREAM) as s: